ravendb/book/Ch13/PartIV.md

 and having _no security whatsoever_.

 In 2017, there were several waves of attacks on such databases that encrypted data and demanded ransom in order to decrypt it.
-This included databases containing medical and pateint records, recordings of conversations between children and parents and pretty much everything you _don't_ want to fall into unauthorized hands.
+This included databases containing medical and patient records, recordings of conversations between children and parents and pretty much everything you _don't_ want to fall into unauthorized hands.

 A large part of the reason for these attacks, I believe, is that security has gotten so hard, obtuse and complex that people often put it off until